 Prepare for questions.

 Be prepared to justify why you and your students need these funds allocated to them.
 Think safety, learning enhancement, program growth, summer learning, and how funds will help address learning loss.
 Additionally, bring general quotes for what you are proposing to be purchased.
 Some districts require competing quotes.
 The only way to access these funds is to ask, so it makes sense to start big.
-There’s nothing wrong with asking for everything you could possible want, but also have alternative, pared-down lists ready.
+There’s nothing wrong with asking for everything you could possibly want, but also have alternative, pared-down lists ready.
 In short, come prepared with more information than you think you will actually need.

 Don’t be discouraged by an initial “no.”